 Wagoner is a somewhat small city located in the state of Oklahoma.
 With a population of 9,185 people and four constituent neighborhoods, Wagoner is the 50th largest community in Oklahoma.

-Unlike some cities, Wagoner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wagoner are a mix of both white- and blue-collar jobs.
+Wagoner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wagoner is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wagoner who work in office and administrative support (11.30%), sales jobs (10.28%), and healthcare (8.04%).

-The percentage of adults in Wagoner who are college-educated is close to the national average for all communities of 21.84%: 18.27% of the adults in Wagoner have a bachelor's degree or advanced degree.
+In terms of college education, Wagoner is nearly on par with the US average for all cities of 21.84%: 18.27% of adults 25 and older in Wagoner have a bachelor's degree or advanced degree.

 The per capita income in Wagoner in 2018 was $21,149, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,596 for a family of four.
 However, Wagoner contains both very wealthy and poor people as well.